Rome, Italy

 ACADEMIC FOCUS

-This program will be of particular interest to students in Dance and Movement Studies, Education, Entrepreneurial Studies, Environmental Studies, Italian Studies, and Psychological Sciences.
+This program will be of particular interest to students in Media and Society, Entrepreneurial Studies, Environmental Studies, Business Management and Entrepreneurship, International Relations, and Italian Studies.

 This program is open to all sophomores, juniors, and seniors in good social and academic standing with a minimum GPA of 2.5.
 Students will be required to have successfully completed (with a C- or better) ITAL 101 prior to departure.
 Due to the challenging nature of study abroad, student academic and disciplinary records will be carefully screened.